 Which Country Produces the Most Coffee in 2024?

-More than 70 countries around the world produce coffee each and every year in an area known as the coffee belt.
-But which one of those countries produces the most coffee?
+Coffee production takes place in more than 70 countries around the world each and every year in an area known as the coffee belt.
+But which one country produces the most coffee?

 Brazil is the largest coffee producer in the world.
 In 2020, Brazil produced 3,558,000 metric tons (7,844,000,000 pounds) of coffee, accounting for one-third of all the coffee produced worldwide.
 The arabica species makes up 69% of Brazilian coffee, with robusta making up the remaining 31%.